smudgeapp/study-various/doc2vec-stockmodeling/IMPLEMENTATION.md

 The result is a set of representative vectors tagged to the paragraph vectors which are tagged to stock indicator.
 This would complete Steps 3 & 4.
 The representative vectors should now be tagged to the stock indicator.

 *Note: When tagging the representative vectors against paragraph vector tags i.e. stock indicator, the stricter standard noted under Step 2 Point 5 is raised.
 If the vectors are not bifurcated into positive and negative, the accuracy would only have to measure, if the similarity output paragraph vector refers to a news item of the target company or not.
-Where vectors have been bifurcated into positive and negative though, the accuracy would also have to measure if a positive vector showed a positive gain in the stock indicator for a positive vector and vice versa.*
+Where vectors have been bifurcated into positive and negative though, the accuracy would also have to measure if a positive vector showed a positive gain in the stock indicator and vice versa.*

 2. Once this output is received, it can be put into a log-reg model (paragraph vectors as input and representative vectors+tags from the similarity set as output) or just used as is.